facebook/react-native/blog/2017-02-03-using-native-driver-for-animated.md

 }).start();
 ```

-Animated values are only compatible with one driver so if you use native driver when starting an animation on a value, make sure every animations on that value also use the native driver.
+Animated values are only compatible with one driver so if you use native driver when starting an animation on a value, make sure every animation on that value also uses the native driver.

 It also works with `Animated.event`, this is very useful if you have an animation that must follow the scroll position because without the native driver it will always run a frame behind of the gesture because of the async nature of React Native.